nodejs/node/doc/api/modules.md

 A list of the names of all modules provided by Node.js.
 Can be used to verify if a module is maintained by a third party or not.

-Note that `module` in this context isn't the same object that's provided by the [module wrapper][].
+`module` in this context isn't the same object that's provided by the [module wrapper][].
 To access it, require the `Module` module:

 ```js